Moonee-Publishing-LTD/MoonSDK_FullVersion/README.md

 `LevelDataStartEvent` is sent at the begginig of the level.

-     MoonSDK.SendLevelDataStartEvent((GameModel.levelIndex + 1).ToString());
+1. `levelNumber` - Indicates the current level number
+2. `coinsAmount` - Represents the amount of soft currency when the level is finished
+3. `purchaseIDs` - A long string that represents the IAP (In-App Purchase) IDs made during the level

+Use it as described below:

+     MoonSDK.SendLevelDataStartEvent(levelNumber, coinsAmount, purchaseIDs);

 `LevelDataCompleteEvent`  is sent at the end of the level:

-1. `LevelStatus` - Indicates the current status of the level, which could be "start" when the level begins, "fail" if the player fails to complete it, or "complete" if the player finishes it without winning.
+1. `levelNumber` - Indicates the current level number
-2. `LevelResult` - Represents the outcome of the level, which could be "win" if the player successfully completes it or "fail" if the player fails to complete it.
+2. `result` - Represents the outcome of the level, which could be "win" if the player successfully completes it or "fail" if the player fails to complete it.
 3. `isContinueLevel` - A boolean argument that indicates whether the player is continuing the level from where they left off (true) or starting it from the beginning (false).
-This is particularly useful for long idle levels or when there's a revive
+This is particularly useful for long idle levels or when there's a revive option.
-     option.
 If the game doesn't have these features, it should be set to false by default.
-4. Data related to time spent in the game's store
+4. `coinsAmount` - Represents the amount of soft currency when the level is finished
+5. `moves` - Represents the number of moves made during the level
+6. `customParameters` - This is a Dictionary<string, string> where you can track your own custom parameters.
+The key represents the parameter name, and the value represents the actual value of the parameter

 Use it as described below:

-     MoonSDK.SendLevelDataCompleteEvent(LevelStatus.complete, (GameModel.levelIndex + 1).ToString(), LevelResult.win, isContinueLevel);
+     MoonSDK.SendLevelDataCompleteEvent(LevelStatus.complete, levelNumber, LevelResult.win, isContinueLevel, customParamsDictionary);

 For the in game store data, use the following (the rest is aoutomatic):